AssemblingTheFuture/zRobotics/README.md

 ## Features :sparkles:

-You can set your robot attributes and analyze its behavior; also, you'll be able to see its end - effector displacement in a 3D animation (*comming soon*).
+You can set your robot attributes and analyze its behavior.
 To achieve this, all the algorithms were developed using Homogeneous Transformation Matrices and Dual Quaternions algebra, however, **the logic used to develop them will allow you to adapt it to almost any embedded system!**

-**For serial robots**, some interesting functionalities are listed below:
+**For serial robots** (we will include new ones in the future :wink:), some interesting functionalities are listed below:

 - [x] [Forward Kinematics](#forward-kinematics)
   - [x] [Using Homogeneous Transformation Matrices](/lib/kinematics/HTM.py#11) (numerical and symbolical)